StanfordVL/GibsonEnv/gibson/utils/semantics.md

-Instruction for Using Gibson with Semantics
+Instruction for using Gibson with Semantics
 ==========================

 ## Dataset Agreement